Shreeramghimire/AI_Engineering/Keras.md

 Max pooling is preferred because it highlights the most salient features and works well in practice.

 #### Fully Connected Layer

+In the fully connected layer, we flatten the output of the last convolutional layer and connect every node of the current layer with every other node of the next layer.

+After several Conv + ReLU + Pool blocks, the feature maps are flattened into a 1D vector and passed through one or more fully connected (Dense) layers.

+Convolutional layers output 3D tensors (height, width, channels).
+Dense layers expect 1D vectors.
+Flattening bridges the two.

+Role of the FC layer:

+- Combines all the learned features to make a final decision.

+- The last FC layer typically has one node per class (with softmax) for classification.

+Input → [Conv → ReLU → Pool] × N → Flatten → [Dense → ReLU] × M → Dense (output)